 What most taxpayers who don’t settle their taxes fear is when the IRS levies their property.
 An IRS levy can be applied to your assets such as bank accounts, houses, and cars.
 The IRS will also lien on your house at some point if you do not resolve it.
 And contrary to most think, the IRS does not immediately levy your property or assets right after you receive a notice from them.
 It usually takes a bunch of notices to be sent out before they actually start taking something from you.
 Read our post on the different kinds of IRS demand letters to learn more about them.

 Another thing that the IRS can do is garnish your wages.
 A wage garnishment is a court order that gives the IRS the right to withhold your income.
 They send it to your employer as a notice that you owe money and your employer must withhold up to 25% of your disposable income.
-The disposable income is your gross income after federal income tax, social security, State income tax and State disability have been deducted, but before 401(k) contributions, health benefit deductions court-ordered assignments for support and voluntary deductions are taken out.
+The disposable income is your gross income after federal income tax, social security, state income tax, and State disability have been deducted, but before 401(k) contributions, health benefit deductions court-ordered assignments for support, and voluntary deductions are taken out.

-Damage on your credit report
+Damage to your credit report

 Having unsettled tax debts with the IRS can damage your credit report since a lien under your name would be shown in public records.
-This will hinder you from getting loans, applying for mortgage, or anything that will require you to seek financing from lenders.
+This will hinder you from getting loans, applying for mortgages, or anything that will require you to seek financing from lenders.

 Dealing with debt is not easy.
 That’s why it is recommended to pay your taxes on time to avoid any frustrations these tax debts might bring in the future.
 If you know you have unpaid taxes, you can find out how much you owe the IRS with different methods.
 The IRS online tool is already a convenient way of getting the information you need on back taxes.
 There are also different payment options available and tax debt settlement options if you think what you owe is something you can’t payback.